teobaranga/monica/README.md

 Monica
 ==================

-This app serves as Android client for the awesome [monica](https://github.com/monicahq/monica) personal relationship management system.
+This app serves as an offline-first Android client for the awesome [monica](https://github.com/monicahq/monica) personal relationship management system.

 This project is not affiliated or endorsed by the official Monica maintainers.